 Depending on how busy the surgery is, you may be able to book an appointment for the same day or you may have to wait up to a few days.
-You won’t necessarily be assigned to the same doctor each time but you have a legal right to ask to see a particular doctor or nurse.
+You won’t necessarily see the same doctor each time but you have a legal right to ask to see a particular doctor or nurse.

 When you attend a doctor’s appointment in the UK, go to the reception to let them know you’ve arrived.
 If you receive an appointment card, present it to the receptionist.
 You may also need to confirm your address.
-It is common for doctors’ appointments in the UK to run over time so be prepared to wait beyond your appointment time.
+It is common for doctors’ appointments in the UK to run over time.
 If things are running late and you need to leave, make sure that you inform reception and they will offer you another appointment.

 Doctors’ appointments in the UK usually last 8-10 minutes.
 The doctor will make any necessary diagnoses and offer advice, make prescriptions, make referrals if necessary and tell you if you need a follow-up appointment.
 You will need to confirm any of this with the receptionist before leaving.

 There are a number of online doctors in the UK and most GP practices in the UK now offer a range of online services.
 These include:

 - online appointment bookings and cancellations